ClosingClarity

 The Pennsylvania complaint is one indicator of the new posture among state regulators.
 The CFPB's 2023 advisory opinion is another.
 The Treasury roundtable is a third.
 The platforms are a fourth.
 Iowa, the country's only counter-example, is a fifth.
 The pattern, at this point, is too consistent to ignore.

 If you are a homebuyer in 2026, the practical advice that follows from all of this is unsentimental.
 Assume the recommendations you receive are not neutral.
 Assume the closing attorney is not yours.
 Assume the prices on your settlement statement contain markups you are not in a position to evaluate.
-Get at least one outside quote, by phone or via a comparison platform if one operates in your state.
+Get at least one outside quote, by phone or via a comparison platform like Closingstart.com if one operates in your state.
 Read the affiliated business arrangement disclosure if you receive one.
 Hire your own attorney for the closing if you can afford to — independent of the title company, independent of the lender, owing fiduciary duties to you and only to you.
 The cost of an independent attorney, on a typical residential transaction, is a few hundred dollars.
 The total markup the closing process is structured to extract from you, in the absence of any of these precautions, runs into the thousands.

 The closing table has been, for fifty years, a quiet economy.
 It is finally getting a little less quiet.